spyder-ide/spyder-docs/doc/installation.rst

 Spyder is relatively easy to install on Windows, Linux and macOS.
 Just make sure to read and follow these instructions with care.

-This section explains how to install the latest stable release of Spyder.
-If you prefer testing the development version, please use the :ref:`boostrap script<install-from-source>` instead.

 If you run into problems, before posting a report, *please* consult our comprehensive `Troubleshooting Guide`_ and search the `issue tracker`_ for your error message and problem description, as these methods generally fix or isolate the great majority of install-related complaints.
 Thanks!